Basicbay/Basicbay/README.md

 ## 👽 About Me
 💻  Now I'm Frontend Developer \
 🎓  Bachelor of Science in Innovation Technology , Rangsit University \
-✍  I am learning and practicing more!. \
 🔗 [My Portfolio Website](https://nattagrit-portfolio.netlify.app/)

 ## 🤝🏻 Connect With Me